jasonpereira96/zaya/code-review.md

 />
 ```
 - **/views/assistant/ArchivedCustomers.vue** - (Line 39) Can the skeleton loader be another component?
-- **/views/assistant/ArchivedCustomers.vue** - (Line 516) The logic for card hover seems overkill for such a trivial task, unless there's a good reason for it.
+- **/views/assistant/ArchivedCustomers.vue** - (Line 516) The logic for card hover seems convoluted for such a trivial task, unless there's a good reason for it.
 Can it be simplified?

 ### **/views/assistant/ArchivedCustomers.vue** - (Line 516) `showCardHover` and `undoCardHover` have multiple identical definitions in various files